PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ReStructuredText Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we show some examples of reST_ that are commonly used in PlasmaPy.
+Here we show some examples of reST_ that are commonly used in PlasmaPy_.
 Please refer to the documentation for Sphinx_ and reST_ for a list
 of available directives and syntax.